frochet/quiceh/README.md

 is dependent on the application running over QUIC, and other use-case specific concerns.

-quiche defaults several properties to zero, applications most likely need to set these to something else to satisfy their needs using the following:
+quiceh defaults several properties to zero, applications most likely need to set these to something else to satisfy their needs using the following:

 - [`set_initial_max_streams_bidi()`]